Department of Architecture

-To apply, visit the Department of Art admissions page.
+To apply, visit the Historic Preservation Program application page.

 Product designers are the people who create the tools, transportation, computers, clothes, sofas, and sports equipment to fit the needs of people.
 These designers make products more energy–efficient, more ergonomically appropriate, more cost–effective, and more socially responsible.

-The Product Design Program provides a thorough grounding in the use, invention, and production of consumer products.
+The Department of Product Design provides a thorough grounding in the use, invention, and production of consumer products.
 It integrates the theories and applied practices of the art, architecture, and the design disciplines.

 The bachelor of fine arts program in Portland is a fifth year of concentrated study for students wanting to continue past the BA/BS level or transfer students wanting to expand on their design–related degree.
 The BFA program provides advanced undergraduate students with a full-time, one-year academic program.